Photo by Innerbody Research

 Semenax is a legitimate company.
 Its parent company, Leading Edge Health, provides good customer support, making it easy to reach someone if you have a question, need to return the product, or have an issue with your order.
 There’s a 67-day money-back guarantee if dissatisfied with Semenax, which is just enough time for some men to start noticing benefits if they’re among the subset who will see positive results.
 Other companies offer longer warranties, like Performer 8’s lifetime guarantee and Ulstraload’s 100 days, but 67 days is still very useful.

 Semenax and its ingredients have been shown in clinical trials to be generally safe and acceptable for most men when used as directed.
-If you suffer from blood pressure issues, heart problems, or diabetes, we recommend that you get your Semenax use approved by your doctor before you start taking the supplement, just so that you're always safe.
+However, if you suffer from blood pressure issues, heart problems, or diabetes, we recommend that you get your Semenax use approved by your doctor before you start taking the supplement, just so that you're always safe.

 If you decide to use Semenax, we recommend that you share your plans with your doctor.
 It’s always a good idea to communicate these details anytime you are adding a new supplement to your routine.